Implementing ASEAN Standards

 Open Skies Policy

 Another logistical component of ASEAN’s tourism strategy is its Open Skies Policy, which came into force at the start of this year, although several states still need to sign it.
 The policy is intended to liberalise the aviation industry by removing regulations on the “frequency and capacity of flights between international airports across the 10 ASEAN member countries”, according to the business news site ASEAN Briefing.
 For tourists, this should mean lower ticket prices, more direct flights and, with more competition, better service.
 Arnaud Darc, Founder and CEO of Thalias hospitality group believes this development will have a beneficial impact on Cambodia.

 “The ASEAN Open Skies Policy, which is a component of ASEAN’s economic integration, is an important initiative as it will boost regional air transport connectivity and facilitate the movement of people.
 At the national level, the launch of flights between Siem Reap, Phnom Penh and Sihanoukville has contributed to shorten the distance between those main tourist destinations,” he states.
+“Currently, Bangkok and Ho Chi Minh International Airports are the main gateways for tourists coming to visit Cambodia, but we hope to see sustainable direct routes from Europe to allow international tourists to reach Cambodia without having to stop in neighboring countries,” he also says.

 Employees to hospitality professionals

 Carrol Sahaidak-Beaver, Executive Director of the Cambodia Hotel Association, encourages the tourism industry to make use of ASEAN’s Mutual Recognition Arrangement on Tourism Professionals, which sets out guidelines for how to train and evaluate staff.
 While the industry employs thousands of people, most employees learn on site; for Cambodia to stay competitive it’s important to develop these employees into true hospitality professionals.
+“Many Cambodians – both the youth and their parents – look at work in the tourism and hospitality industry as a last resort, last choice,” says Sahaidak-Beaver.
+“Now with the ASEAN Training Standards, people can be professionally accredited by a certification process that is recognized internationally.
+This is huge for us.”

+The guidelines identify which skills are needed to be considered a professional in specific areas of tourism and hospitality, according to Sahaidak-Beaver, with training modules that can be used to improve staff performance.
+She also recommends that hotels and restaurants adopt “loyalty packages” to keep skilled staff and reward those who take the time to improve their skill levels.
 Nick Ray, Company Advisor of Hanuman Travel in Phnom Penh, however, says Cambodia is already doing some things better than its neighbours.
 “One competitive advantage Cambodia has over some of its neighbours is the level of English spoken across the country.
 This is not just confined to the tourism centres but is common across the urban areas of Cambodia,” says Ray.
 “Another big advantage Cambodia has is the warmth and openness of the people and this is an intangible asset.”

 Nick Ray, Hanuman Travel